 Remember too that the high school student is naturally interested in questions that challenge the status quo.
 In subjects such as Social Studies, kids care about whether a proposed course of action was expedient or inexpedient.
 They care about whether someone deserves praise or blame.

-The Importance of Open Discussion
+The Importance of Continuous Discussion

 Whether or not asking questions leads to a discussion about a topic, creating an environment for open discussion throughout any lesson is vital to keep students engaged and even excited about what they are learning.
 Discussions can help participant learn and stay interested in a way listening to a lecture doesn’t.